koknat/dif/README.md

                           -gui meld
                               Uses meld as a GUI
+                              Note that meld does not display line numbers by default Meld / Preferences / Editor / Display / Show line numbers If the box is greyed out, install python-gtksourceview2

                           -gui md5sum
                               Prints the m5sum to stdout, after preprocessing

                           -gui ''
-                              This is useful when comparing from a script After running dif, check the return status:
+                              This is useful when comparing from a script in an automated process such as regression testing After running dif, check the return status:
                                   0 = files are equal
                                   1 = files are different